lowdefy/lowdefy-docs/tutorial/tutorial-start-content-2.md

 The blue bar at the bottom of the screen is called the inspector.
-This is only visible to users with owner or developer role, and allows you to see whats happening inside your app.
+This is only visible to users with the owner or developer role, and allows you to see whats happening inside your app.

 ### Creating a Project Directory